 Wireless Low-Power Low-Cost IMU

-Inertial Measurement Units (IMUs) are self-contained systems that measure linear and angular motion, usually with a triad of gyroscopes and triad of accelerometers.
+Inertial Measurement Units (IMUs) are self-contained systems that measure linear and angular motion, typically using a triad of gyroscopes and a triad of accelerometers.
 IMU's are used in robotics, structural health monitoring, autonomous vehicles, and more.
-This self-contained IMU prototype uses the MPU9250 sensor package which uses magnetic field and temperature data to compensate for the drift problems typically seen in gyroscopes and accelerometers.
+This self-contained IMU prototype uses the MPU9250 sensor package, which uses magnetic field and temperature data to compensate for the drift problems typically seen in gyroscopes and accelerometers.
 Data is packetized by a 32-bit ARM Cortex-M4 microcontroller and transmitted to a desktop computer using the XBee protocol.
 Compared to commercially-available IMU's, this prototype is low-cost (under $100), low-power (less than 330 mW including the wireless transmitter), and miniature.
 Research is underway on novel approaches to further minimize sensor drift and improve accuracy.

 The Reflexion Edge is a portable, affordable, and fast concussion screening solution.
 This prototype was displayed at CES 2017 where over 160 news articles and social media posts reported on it.
 It is capable of monitoring a host of neurocognitive and psychomotor functions including depth perception, peripheral awareness, balance, complex reaction time, and memory.
 A user stands in front of the device and interacts with light patterns that appears on the device by touching the integrated touch screens.
 Data is collected during a thirty second trial that is performed weekly.
 Deviations from a developed trend line are used to spot potential concussions and pull athletes from play.

 Hedgemon, LLC is a biomimicry start-up developing hedgehog-inspired impact protection technology for concussion prevention.